 Prepaid Card Security

 Much of the same security surrounding ordinary credit cards exists in prepaid cards, but relatively new technologies are still emerging.
-For example, in the UK, a company named Pockit provides a prepaid Mastercard that uses chip-and-pin technology.
+For example, cards are beginning to emerge in the U.S that use a technology already widely available in Europe called “EMV,” also known as “chip-and-pin.”
+Chip-and-pin technology makes use of a smart integrated chip to help protect card holder data and make transactions more secure.

 While this technology is still in the process of coming to the U.S., it is a good example of how prepaid cards are keeping up with traditional credit cards when it comes to security.